jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+9-01-2023 Practical is still strange to me

+This might be fault of the fact that I slept 3 hours or so during the night, but I had a lot of trouble grasping concepts today.
+As a mathematician whenever
+I try to invent a concept that measures something or gives me information, I tend to first think of what do I want from this thing.
+And today I've ran into about 10 definitions of various notions of provenance in a paper (provenance is meant to be some mathematical object that gives you ready information about the data you have without having to search for it, at least as far as I understand, maybe that's wrong).
+And having 10 different variants of a certain measure is fine, because you might use a different one depending on what you want.
+But later in the paper I've learnt, that only 2 of these notions for decent mathematical objects with nice properties of... for example, always having a definition or being able to manage updating the data.
+The worst part is, I read the first notion last week and I figured that first notion was a little silly, so I came up with how you'd do an improved version of it.
+Guess what, the first notion and the notion I came up are the only two that have good properties.
+I'm meeting my supervisor tomorrow, hopefully I'll get an explanation to why all these other notions are mentioned at all, because in my eyes they're just useless right now.

 6-01-2023 Hello world (of databases)!